-The dosage of ZOLETIL should be reduced in geriatric dogs and cats, in animals in debilitated condition and in animals with impairment of renal function.
-Death has occurred in both cats and dogs following intramuscular tiletarnine and zolazepam for injection administration.
-Preexisting pulmonary disease, renal disease (see CONTRAINDICATIONS and WARNINGS) and shock were causally implicated at necropsy; however, death was drug attributable in at least one dog (of 1072) and one cat from 0.04-0.06 mg/kg IM.
-Cats and smaller dogs with small body masses in relation to large body surfaces should be protected from heat loss during ZOLETIL anesthesia.
-Body temperature should be monitored, and supplemental heat may be required to control hypothermia.
-As with other anesthetics, it is prudent to provide for hemostasis during any surgical procedure.
-During ZOLETIL anesthesia, athetoid movement may occur.
-This athetosis should not be mistaken for lack of anesthesia nor is it indicative of lack of analgesia.
-Do not give additional anesthesia in an attempt to abolish the athetoid movement.
-Efforts to eliminate athetoid movement with additional doses of ZOLETIL can result in anesthetic overdosage.
+The dosage of Zoletil for Injection should be reduced in geriatric dogs and cats, in animals in debilitated condition and in animals with impairment of renal function.
+Death has occurred in both cats and dogs following intramuscular tiletamine and zolazepam for injection administration.
+Preexisting pulmonary disease, renal disease (see Contraindications and Warnings) and shock were causally implicated at necropsy; however, death was drug attributable in at least one dog (of 1072) and one cat (of 1095).

-(of 1095) Intravenous tiletamine and zolazepam for injection has been demonstrated to be safe in a field study in dogs when used in conjunction with phenothiazine-derivative drugs (acepromazine) administered at dosages
+Intravenous tiletamine and zolazepam for injection has been demonstrated to be safe in a field study in dogs when used in conjunction with phenothiazine-derivative drugs (acepromazine) administered at dosages from 0.04-0.06 mg/ kg IM.